Thailand vs. Vietnam vs. Malaysia: Which is better for long-term living?

 Healthcare access and long-term security

 Thailand dominates healthcare quality for long-term expats.
-The country has 66 JCI-accredited hospitals, the highest in ASEAN.
-Facilities like Bumrungrad International Hospital and Bangkok Hospital in Bangkok, as well as top-tier options in Chiang Mai and Phuket, offer world-class care with English-speaking staff.
+The country has the highest number of JCI-accredited hospitals in ASEAN, with facilities like Bumrungrad International Hospital and Bangkok Hospital in Bangkok, as well as top-tier options in Chiang Mai and Phuket, offering world-class care with English-speaking staff.

 Why Thailand leads:

-Malaysia runs a close second with excellent private hospitals at 20–30% lower costs than Thailand.
+Malaysia runs a close second with excellent private hospitals, often at 20 to 30% lower costs than comparable facilities in Thailand.
 Facilities like Prince Court Medical Centre and Gleneagles Kuala Lumpur are world-class, and doctors universally speak fluent English.
-Malaysia’s healthcare is often cited as the “best value” in the region, with government regulation preventing the price inflation seen in Thailand’s top private hospitals.
+Malaysia’s healthcare is often cited as the best value in the region, with regulatory oversight helping limit extreme price inflation in private hospitals.

 For long-term residents, Thailand and Malaysia offer the confidence that serious health issues can be handled locally.
 Vietnam works if you’re healthy and willing to travel for major treatment.